Scotia: Medieval usage

 Scotia translates to "Land of the Scots".
-It was a way of saying "Land of the Gaels" (compare Angli and Anglia; Franci and Francia; Romani and Romania; etc).
+It was a way of saying "Land of the Gaels".
 It was initially used as a name for Ireland, originally with ethnic connotations, for example in Adomnán's Life of Columba, or by Isidore of Seville, who wrote in 580 CE that "Scotia and Hibernia are the same country" (Isidore, lib. xii. c.
 6).
 This is how it was used, for instance, by King Robert I of Scotland (Robert the Bruce) and Domhnall Ua Néill during the Scottish Wars of Independence, when Ireland was called Scotia Maior (greater Scotia) and Scotland Scotia Minor (lesser Scotia).

 As a translation of Alba, Scotia could mean both the whole kingdom belonging to the King of Scots, or just Scotland north of the Forth.
 After the 11th century, Scotia was used mostly for the Kingdom of Alba, and later, by expansion, to refer to the Kingdom of Scotland in its modern extent; in this way, it became the fixed designation.

 Pope Leo X of the Roman Catholic Church eventually granted Scotland exclusive right over the word, and this led to Anglo-Scottish takeovers of continental Gaelic monasteries (e.g., the Schottenklöster).

 In Irish sources

 One of the oldest sources recorded was from medieval Monarchy.
 In the year 1005, after Brian Boru was crowned king, he adopted the title Imperator Scotorum, "Emperor of the Scoti" suggesting he saw himself as the overlord of all Scotia and Gaels.
 The title was however adopted and not formally provided.

 Within Irish Mythology, Geoffrey Keating's Foras Feasa ar Éirinn, Ireland's "ninth name was Scotia; and it is the sons of Míleadh who gave that name to it, from their mother, whose name was Scota, daughter of Pharao Nectonibus; or it is why they called it Scotia, because that they are themselves the Scottish race from Scythia".
 According to the Middle Irish language synthetic history Lebor Gabála Érenn, she was the daughter of Pharaoh Necho II of Egypt.
-Other sources say that Scota was the daughter of Pharaoh Neferhotep I of Egypt and his wife Senebsen, and was the wife of Míl, that is Milesius, and the mother of Éber Donn and Érimón.
-Míl had given Neferhotep military aid against ancient Ethiopia and was given Scota in marriage as a reward for his services.
 Writing in 1571, Edmund Campion named the pharaoh Amenophis; Keating named him Cincris.